Turkey's cost of living soars nearly 70%

 - Published

-Consumer prices in Turkey soared nearly 70% in April from a year ago, official figures show.
+Consumer prices in Turkey soared nearly 70% in April from a year ago, hitting a two-decade high, official figures show.

 Transport, food prices and household furnishings recorded the sharpest rise in annual inflation - transport costs jumped by 105% over the year.